Xakkusu/hangman-game/README.md

 ### How To Play?
 ![How To Play Section Image](docs/features/how-to-play-feature.png)
-- When the user chose option 2, the terminal will be cleared and the instructions with how this game will be played are displayed.
+- If the user chooses option 2, the terminal will be cleared and the instructions with how this game will be played are displayed.
 - To, again, leave a more visually pleasing for the user the instructions are bordered by [ASCII-Art](https://www.asciiart.eu/art-and-design/borders) that should look familiar to a scroll.
 - Below the instructions the user can once again choose to return to the main menu or exit the program.